Sabbatical Archetypes

 Every sabbatical begins with a different mix of orientation and clarity.
 Understanding yours changes how you design it.

 Sabbaticals don’t just differ by length, location, or output.
-They differ in self-orientation (where your energy is focused) and how clearly you can define what this time is for.
+They differ in self-orientation and how clearly you can define what this time is for.

-Across hundreds of faculty reflections and lived experiences, consistent patterns begin to emerge.
+Across hundreds of reflections and lived experiences of real sabbatical-takers, consistent patterns begin to emerge.
 Some sabbaticals are oriented inward – focused on yourself (reflection, identity, or recovery).
 Others are oriented outward – focused on things outside yourself (projects, roles, or new environments).
 Sabbaticals also differ in how clearly you know what you’re stepping into – some begin with a defined plan, while others are intentionally open-ended.
 Both your orientation and clarity shape how your sabbatical unfolds – starting with how you plan it.

-The Academic Sabbatical Archetypes describe these common differences in approaching a sabbatical.
-They aren’t rigid categories, but patterned ways academics tend to approach time away, depending on where they are personally and professionally.
+The Sabbatical Archetypes describe these common differences in approaching a sabbatical.
+They aren’t rigid categories, but patterned ways people tend to approach time away, depending on where they are personally and professionally.
 Archetypes can be fluid, too – as your sabbatical unfolds, what matters most to you may evolve.

 Click to expand and explore the archetypes below.
 You may recognize yourself in more than one – that tension is part of the work.